-From discussions with my child's teacher, I understand that it is the recommendation that my
+From discussions with my child' s teacher, I understand that it is the recon nmendation that my

 child, , be retained in the grade for the

-school year However, I am requesting that he/she be placed ingra- ade
+school yea ar.
+However, I am requesting that he/she ol year. be placed ingrade

-for theschool year.

-does not display sufficient progress during warrant promotion to the succeeding grade level, the school distribution
+does not display to warrant promotion to the succeeding gr

-position will be to retain the child.
+position will be to retain the child d.

 Parent/Guardian Signature

+Date